Change default keyspace of Titan DB on Cassandra

-Long time ago I have posted about how to use Titan with Cassandra.
+A long time ago I have posted about how to use Titan with Cassandra.
 But it will only use a database called "titan".
 Sometimes you may want to use two different databases in Cassandra backend.
-In that case we have to use Cassandra Specific Configurations.
+In that case, we have to use Cassandra Specific Configurations.

 You can find all of Cassandra specific Titan Graph Configurations here.

-To change the database(I'm sorry I have used the word database instead of keyspace.), I'll change storage.keyspace.
+To change the database(I'm sorry I have used the word database instead of the keyspace.), I'll change storage.keyspace.
 But this is not a modifiable setting.
-That means once you have used one value for a graph, you can't change it next time when you login.
-This is how they mention about it.
+That means once you have used one value for a graph, you can't change it next time when you log in.
+This is how they mention it.